GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 Processor’s development processes follow secure software development industry-standard practices, which include formal design reviews, threat modeling, and completion of a risk assessment.

-Processor uses hash function to de-identify the Personal Data prior to any use.
+Processor uses a hash function to de-identify the Personal Data before any use.

-Measures for ensuring data quality and allowing data portability and processes for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures in order to ensure the security of the processing
+Measures for ensuring data quality and allowing data portability and processes for regularly testing, assessing, and evaluating the effectiveness of technical and organizational measures to ensure the security of the Processing.

 Personal Data collected for different purposes will be capable of being processed separately.
 The Processor has implemented the following separation measures insofar as such is within its area of responsibility:

-Personal Data is to be deleted, if it is processed for purposes as soon as the knowledge thereof is no longer necessary for the fulfillment of the purpose of the saving in accordance with DT’s data retention policy.
+Personal Data is to be deleted if it is processed for purposes as soon as the knowledge thereof is no longer necessary to fulfill the purpose of the saving in accordance with DT’s data retention policy.

 The Processor has implemented the following measures ensuring data deletion insofar as such is within its area of responsibility:

-- Ensuring that the Personal Data are capable of being deleted at any time upon request of the Controller.
+• Ensuring that the Personal Data can be deleted at any time upon request of the Controller.

-- Implementation of processes, tools, and documentation for secure deletion in a manner, such that recovery of the data is not possible given today’s state of technology (e.g., through overwriting).
+• Implementation of processes, tools, and documentation for secure deletion in a manner such that data recovery is not possible given today’s state of technology (e.g., through overwriting).

-- Providing the employees with specifications regarding how and when data are to be deleted.
+• Provide the employees with specifications regarding how and when data will be deleted.

 The Processor has in place internal policies containing formal instructions for data processing procedures; Contractors are being carefully vetted regarding data security; The Processor personnel is being trained periodically to maintain awareness regarding data protection and security requirements.